scriptish/scriptish.github.com/news/_posts/2011-09-05-scriptish-supports-fennec.md

 tutorials on [my blog](http://erikvold.com/) in the near future if you are interested in that sort of thing.

-Scriptish 0.1.5 was just uploaded to AMO, but it should be reviewed within a week or so.
+Scriptish 0.1.5 was just uploaded to AMO, so it should be reviewed within a week or so.

 I hope you enjoy user scripting the mobile web!